Aug. 27 - Dec. 22, 2015

 Click on the ADVANCED SEARCH and narrow the subject to LITERATURE.
 Then select "Document Title" as your search type.
 Type in the name of the author you are researching.
 For example, I found entries about the writer Sandra Cisneros in 22 different reference works-and all my results were full text!

 This list is just a sample of what the library owns.
 Notable books available in the Literature Resource Center and Gale Virtual Reference databases are excluded.
-Don't hesitate to search for reference books yourself-in CUNY+ or browse the P Section of the Reference Collection. ( PS=American Literature, PN=Literary History & Collections, PL=Asian and African Languages & Literature)
+Don't hesitate to search for reference books yourself in the Library Catalog or browse the P Section of the Reference Collection. ( PS=American Literature, PN=Literary History & Collections, PL=Asian and African Languages & Literature)

 Location: Reference - PS129.A55

 African American Writers (2 volumes)